lolcatjpg/lctyper/README.md

 ## More detailed explanation
 You can use this script to automatically write a single or multiple lines of text in rapid succession.
 The amount of times the program writes the text is configurable.
 You can choose to pass the text to write as a command line argument, to write text from a file or from a URL.

+The program has currently only been tested on Windows, but it might work on Linux and macOS.

 ## Usage
 First, focus the program you want to write text in, then, immediately after, focus the terminal.